 The image of Sinterklaas

 The traditional image of Sinterklaas is one of a bishop, clothed in a white garment and wrapped in a red cloak.
-He wears a tall red and gold hop’smiter (head dress) that covers his long white curly hair.
-He usually wears white gloves, and in one hand carries a long metal staff and in the other hand a book of names.
+He wears a tall red and gold hop’smiter (headdress) that covers his long white curly hair.
+He usually wears white gloves.
+In one hand, he carries a long metal staff and in the other, a book of names.
 Like the North American concept of Santa Claus, he has a long white beard; however, unlike his North American cousin, he’s austere and elegant rather than fat and jolly.

 The companions of Sint Niklaas, Black Petes, have long been the cause of controversy.
 There are increasing international and local Zwarte Piet debates as to whether it is racist or Dutch tradition.

-The origin of Zwarte Piet and his costume is uncertain, with some saying that Zwarte Piet is a medieval symbol of the Christian idea of evil, once associated with darkness and hence the symbolic blacked-out face, while others believe it is more probably that Zwarte Piet was Saint Nicholas’ Moorish servant.
+The origin of Zwarte Piet and his costume is uncertain.
+Some say that Zwarte Piet is a medieval symbol of the Christian idea of evil, once associated with darkness; hence, the symbolic black face.
+Others believe it is more probably that Zwarte Piet was Saint Nicholas’ Moorish servant.

-People who have grown up with this Dutch tradition, however, insist it is not a racist thing, and that the message they were given as a child and the message they tell their children is that Zwarte Piet’s face is blackened with soot from entering houses via the chimney.
+Some people who grew up with this Dutch tradition, however, insist it isn’t racist thing.
+They claim Zwarte Piet’s face color is from the soot from entering houses via the chimney.

 The image of Zwarte Piet

 Zwarte Pieten wear colorful costumes usually comprising puffed pantaloons and the ruffles of a Renaissance European page.
-They are adorned with gold earrings and hats with feathers and assist Sinterklaas by performing various holiday tasks, such as delivering presents down chimneys (and through central heating systems) and recording names of naughty and nice children in Sinterklaas‘ book of names.
+They wear gold earrings and hats with feathers and assist Sinterklaas by performing various holiday tasks.
+These include delivering presents down chimneys (and through central heating systems) and recording names of naughty and nice children in Sinterklaas‘ book of names.

 Who’s that with Santa?

-Those who have travelled around Europe may become confused about who’s bringing the presents at Christmas, with Saint Nicolas and his assistant Pere Fouettard visiting Francophones in Belgium and Sint Niklaas and Zwarte Piet visiting Belgium’s Flanders region and the Netherlands first.
-But it’s Père Noël (French) and Kerstman (Dutch) who bring gifts on the eve of 25 December – and are not accompanied by any helpers.
+Those who have traveled around Europe may become confused about who’s bringing the presents at Christmas.
+Saint Nicolas and his assistant Pere Fouettard visit Francophones in Belgium and Sint Niklaas and Zwarte Piet visit Belgium’s Flanders region and the Netherlands first.
+But it’s Père Noël (French) and Kerstman (Dutch) who bring gifts on the eve of 25 December; they don’t come with any helpers.